kristofkalocsai/cmdline-battleships/README.md

 cmdline-battleships
 ===================

-a command line battleships game written in python based on the codecademy pyhton tutorial.
+A command line battleships game written in python based on the codecademy pyhton tutorial.

+it will have single and multiplayer modes.